|Postseason Career Stats||3||0||1||0||0||0||.333||.333||.667|

 |Year||Team||LG||PA||HIP||Avg Exit Velocity (mph)||Avg HR Distance (feet)||Avg Gen Velocity (mph)||Avg Launch Angle (deg)||Avg Height (feet)|

-Mets catcher Rene Rivera went 2-for-4 with a home run and three RBIs vs. the Cubs on Sunday.
+Mets catcher Rene Rivera went 2-for-5 with a pair of homers and three RBIs on Sunday vs. the Giants.

 |November 3, 2016||C Rene Rivera elected free agency.|